-On my way to work I cycle past an enormous ramshackle old house.
-It is shabby, but so big I had always assumed it was a kind of student accommodation, run by Bohemian types.
-The kind of middle class people that have always appealed to me – Radio 3, shouty arguments, intellectual and lots of good food and wine.
+At the time, on my way to work, I would cycle past an enormous ramshackle old house.
+It was shabby, but so big I had wrongly assumed it to be a private hall of residence, some sort of student accommodation run by Bohemian types.
+The kind of slightly intimidating middle class folk whose lifestyle has always appealed to me – Radio 3, shouty arguments, bookishly intellectual and lots of good food and wine.
+Exotic.
 Probably a bit continental.
-It turns out that it is a private house.

 If her jumper was the sartorial manifestation of her Bohemian ways, the garden was the horticultural equivalent.
-At first it looked like an overgrown scruffy mess, but I soon started to pick out the order from the chaos.
-The lawn was partially mown, but largely left to its own devices, and was a sea of cowslips (my grandfather’s favourite and something he took great pride in as they grew wild in his garden) with the odd bluebell and orchid.
-There was the most wonderful and old mulberry tree, branches swooping out like candelabra, and surrounded by a carpet of forget-me-nots.
-Around the edge were a series of overgrown room like areas (a bit like side chapels in a cathedral) which would have some kind of feature – a stump, a sculpture, a piece of driftwood, an old bicycle – around which the plants were allowed to grow.
+At first it looked like an overgrown mess, but I soon started to pick out the order from the chaos.
+The lawn, more of a meadow really, only partially mown and mostly left to its own devices, was a sea of cowslips (my grandfather’s favourite and something he took great pride in – they grew wild in his garden) with the odd bluebell and orchid.
+There was the most wonderful and old mulberry tree, branches swooping out like candelabra; it was surrounded by a carpet of forget-me-nots.
+Around the edge were a series of overgrown room like areas (a bit like side chapels in a cathedral) which would have some kind of feature – a rotten tree stump, a sculpture, a piece of driftwood, an old bicycle – around which the plants were allowed to grow.
 Oh, but it was glorious!
 The sky was blue, the sun was shining, big fluffy white clouds above, and I was in a secret garden.

-We rambled through this, as she pointed out her treasures, before we reached the vegetable plots.
-This was a big garden, and the vegetable area alone was the size of a tennis court.
-Again, it was overgrown and disorganised – weeding clearly took up very little of their time, but glorious and alive.
+We ambled along as she pointed out her treasures, before reaching the vegetables.
+This was a big garden, and the vegetable plot alone was the size of a tennis court.
+Again, it was overgrown and disorganised – weeding clearly took up very little of their time, but it was glorious and alive.
 I felt like I had gone through the wardrobe into a pastoral Narnia.
 Beyond the blackcurrants and gooseberries was a greenhouse contraption – it was neither green nor glass, but a structure with some kind of material wrapped around – thicker than garden fleece, but thin enough to let in light.
-Inside were raised beds of a kind – they were long mounds that ran up each side of the structure – they seemed to be full of weeds, but my guide went straight to the seedlings, pushed away the weeds and picked a massive clump of kohlrabi.
-“We’ll go to the house and wrap these up”.
+Inside were raised beds of a kind – they were long mounds that ran up each side of the structure – they seemed to be full of weeds, but my guide went straight to the seedlings, pushed away the interlopers and picked a massive clump of kohlrabi.
+“We’ll go back and wrap these up”.

-And we marched off up the garden to the house.
-I didn’t get further than the kitchen, but Radio 3 was, as expected, blazing away, and it looked like it hadn’t been cleaned for several years.
-An old man came out and shook my hand firmly, before grilling me, also in a German accent, as to who I was and where my allotment was, and how deep was the black soil there these days, and so it hasn’t all blown away then, ha!
+And with that we marched away up the garden to the house.
+I didn’t see beyond the kitchen, which looked like it hadn’t been cleaned for several years, but Radio 3 was, as expected, blazing away.
+An old man came out and shook my hand vigorously, before grilling me, in what I took to be a German accent, as to who I was and where my allotment was, oh near Ely, eh, and how deep was the black soil there these days, and so it hasn’t all blown away then, ha!
 He was a geologist and was very keen to know about my plot.
 He was especially excited about the ancient layer of aquatic snail shells that I occasionally hit with my spade.
-And then the mood suddenly changed.